stephancasas/presto/README.md

 To me, it seemed crazy that things like Babel and WebPack existed, but nothing filled-in the transpiler gap for HTML.
 In reality, though, the need for something like this is a relatively fresh concept.
 When Caleb Porzio wrote Alpine, he introduced a new way to build reactive frontends that kept developers' work in one place: the DOM.
 With that in-mind, I got to work.
 Building something like this seemed like a great way to give back to the open-source community and an opportunity to make new friends.
 No, seriously, I only know like two other developers — [please be my friend](https://www.twitter.com/stephancasas).

-Snowblade is definitely still in its early stages of development.
+Presto is definitely still in its early stages of development.
 When I started the project, I wasn't familiar with TypeScript, so there's a considerable amount of refactoring to be done.
-As I needed Snowblade to work for my job, lots of "hacks" have been applied with `// FIXME:` comments.
+As I needed Presto to work for my job, lots of "hacks" have been applied with `// FIXME:` comments.
 With a reasonably-working preview, I'll be doing what I can in the coming weeks to burn through these, and promise to open the source up for pull requests once this is completed.

-In the interim, please submit ideas, feedback, bug reports and any other considerations as [issues](https://github.com/stephancasas/snowblade/issues) right here on GitHub.
-As with any open-source project, Snowblade is built as my work allows for it.
-If you enjoy using Snowblade, and want to see further development, please consider [sponsoring the project](https://github.com/sponsors/stephancasas).
+In the interim, please submit ideas, feedback, bug reports and any other considerations as [issues](https://github.com/stephancasas/presto/issues) right here on GitHub.
+As with any open-source project, Presto is built as my work allows for it.
+If you enjoy using Presto, and want to see further development, please consider [sponsoring the project](https://github.com/sponsors/stephancasas).

 ## Say "Hello"